toddfoster/sharedprayers/content/about/slides/compline4.md

 _Officiant_

-> Look down, O Lord, from your heavenly throne, and illumine this night with your celestial brightness; that by night as by day your people may glorify your holy Name; through Jesus Christ our Lord.  **Amen.**
+> Visit this place, O Lord, and drive far from it all snares for the enemy; let your holy angels dwell with us to preserve us in peace; and let your blessing be upon us always; through Jesus Christ our Lord. **Amen.**

 ---
 _Officiant_
-> Keep watch, dear Lord, with those who work, or watch, or weep this night, and give your angels charge over those who sleep.
-Tend the sick, Lord Christ; give rest to the weary, bless the dying, soothe the suffering, pity the afflicted, shield the joyous; and all for your love's sake.  **Amen.**
+> O God, your unfailing providence sustains the world we live in and the life we live: Watch over those, both night and day, who work while others sleep, and grant that we may never forget that our common life depends upon each other's toil; through Jesus Christ our Lord. **Amen.**

 .smaller[_Silence may be kept, and free intercessions and thanksgivings may be offered._]